BinaryChaosTV/notes/jackaudio.md

 ```
 load-module module-jack-sink client_name=WebMusic_OUT
 load-module module-jack-sink client_name=Discord_OUT
+load-module module-jack-source client_name=Discord_IN
 ```

 I typically place them after the line saying "Load these modules statically".

+The `Discord_In` are useful for when you want Discord calls to be able to listen to your music or desktop audio clearly.